ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 AI-Lab, comprised of developers and data scientists at the Canadian Food Inspection Agency (CFIA), is dedicated to leveraging AI technologies to address a range of challenges, both within the organization and in external engagements.
 As the team and its projects have grown, challenges have arisen in maintaining a clear and understandable history of architectural decisions.
 These challenges include:

-- Repeated discussions about previously made decisions
+- Repeated discussions about previously made decisions: The lack of a formalized decision-making process means that decisions are often revisited, causing wasted time and effort.

-- Difficulty in onboarding new team members
+- Difficulty in onboarding new team members: The absence of a single, definitive source for architectural decisions complicates the onboarding process.

-- Inconsistent architectural approaches across different parts of the project
+- Inconsistent architectural approaches: Different projects or project parts sometimes adopt varying approaches, leading to long-term maintainability issues.

+These challenges have led the team to explore various solutions for maintaining a more coherent, version-controlled, and accessible record of significant architectural decisions.

 ### Solutions Considered